nolar/kopf/docs/contributing.rst

 All contributions (including pull requests) must agree to the Developer Certificate of Origin (DCO) version 1.1.
-This is exactly the same one created and used by the Linux kernel developers and posted on http://developercertificate.org/.
+This is the same one created and used by the Linux kernel developers and posted on http://developercertificate.org/.

 This is a developer's certification that they have the right to submit